 - Provide services in safe facilities and comply with the Americans with Disabilities Act (ADA).

-Average hold time of 8.5 minutes or less.
+Average hold time of 8.5 minutes or less on the toll-free telephone reporting system.

 Adult Protective Services